xiaoyizh/reading-notes/business soft skill-CrashCourse.md

 - decrease dependency: criticality, substitutability, centrality
 - build union to decrease dependency. for example, union colleges to ask for pay raise.

+### Duikheim: suicide & society

+- social fact: consist of manners of acting, thinking and feeling external to the individual, which are invested with a coercive power by virtue of which they exercise control over him. like give gifts in Christmas
+- social cohesion
+- common consciousness is  basically the collection of all the beliefs, morals, and ideas that are the social facts in a given society.
+- Duikheim: suicide is because of the decrease of social integration, people can not find their place.

+### Marx: conflict theory

+- freedom: labor to free from natural constrains.

+  now to free from social constrains:

+  economy is the superstructure

+- saw historical development in terms of modes of production and economic classes.

+  working class(proletariat) and the capitalists(bourgeoisie)

+  crises of overproduction

+  forces of production run up against the limits created by the relations of production

+  history is a matter of struggling of classes, each aligned with either the forces or relations of production

+- hegemony: ruling class stay in power, in part, through hegemonic culture, a dominant set of ideas that a all-pervasive an taken for granted in a society.